 Islamic Extremist Group Kills Another Christian in Nigeria

-MAIDUGURI, Nigeria, October 17 (Compass Direct News) – Violence-weary Christians in Borno state have been further upset to learn of the murder of a Nigerian evangelist by Boko Haram less than three months after the Islamic extremist group killed a Maiduguri pastor.
+MAIDUGURI, Nigeria, October 17 (Compass Direct News) – Violence-weary Christians in Borno state have been further upset to learn of the murder of a Nigerian evangelist by an extremist group that is located primarily in Northern Nigeria less than three months after the Islamic extremist group killed a Maiduguri pastor.

 Already shell-shocked from attacks by Boko Haram, which was originally based in Borno state, Christians again took cover after the Aug.
 27 shooting of Mark Ojunta, a 36-year-old evangelist from southern Nigeria who was ministering amid the Kotoko people of Nigeria’s northeastern state with Calvary Ministries (CAPRO).
 He was killed in Maiduguri.